 - Try substituting some of your coffee intake with Swiss water decaffeinated coffee.
 For instance, try having a cup of coffee that is 75% regular coffee and 25% decaffeinated coffee.
 Gradually up the percentage of decaf until you're ready to eliminate it entirely.
-If you have more than one cup of

 - Switch to lower-caffeine green tea, white tea, matcha, or oolong tea.